Geography of Islamabad

 Islamabad is located at at the edge of the Pothohar Plateau at the foot of the Margalla Hills in Islamabad Capital Territory.
 Its elevation is 507 m, the highest being 1,584 m (5,196 ft).
 The modern capital and the ancient Gakhar city of Rawalpindi stand side by side and are commonly referred to as twin cities.

 Neighboring areas

 To the east of the city lie Murree and Kotli Sattian.
 To the north lies the Haripur District of Khyber Pakhtunkhwa.
-Kahuta lies on the northeast, Taxila, Wah Cantt, and Attock District to the northwest, Gujar Khan, Kallar Syedan, Rawat, and Mandrah on the northeast, and Rawalpindi to the southwest.
+Kahuta lies to the northeast, Taxila, Wah Cantt, and Attock District to the northwest, Gujar Khan, Kallar Syedan, Rawat, and Mandrah on the northeast, and Rawalpindi to the southwest.

 Islamabad is located 120 km SSW of Muzaffarabad, 185 km east of Peshawar, 295 km NNE of Lahore, and 300 km WSW of Srinagar, the capital of Indian Kashmir.

 Geographical features

 Tilla Charouni, with an elevation of 1604 m, is the highest point in Islamabad district.

 The area of Islamabad is 906 km2.
 A further 2717 km2 area is known as the Specified Area, with the Margalla Hills in the north and northeast.
 The southern portion of the city is an undulating plain.
 It is drained by the Korang River, on which the Rawal Dam is located.